You are going home with pins in your body. These pins are holding a broken or dislocated bone in place. Here’s what you need to know about home care.

 Don’t use creams, lotions, or antiseptics unless your doctor says it’s OK.

-Set up the following supplies on a clean, dry surface:
+Set up these supplies on a clean, dry surface:

 Gauze pads or cotton swabs.